henkielp/manifest-sync/README.md

 ## Known Limitations

 - **Item descriptions may merge incorrectly.** OCR reads printed tables column by column, not row by row.
 Descriptions from adjacent items sometimes get combined.
 This is cosmetic: the UPC numbers are reliable and drive all barcode matching.
-- **Products with nearly identical UPCs.** If two items differ only in the last digit of their UPC, and OCR drops that digit, the app may match the wrong one.
-Always verify the position number against your paper manifest.
+- **Products with nearly identical UPCs.** As of v0.7.1, the app prefers the longest matching UPC, and when two different UPCs match a scanned barcode equally, the confirm screen shows a CHECK warning listing both candidates so you can verify against the paper manifest before confirming.